Wireless-Innovation-Forum/Spectrum-Access-System/src/data/README.md

   - `retrieve_alaska_ned_extra.py`: complete the previous set with missing Alaska tiles using Alaska 2-arcsec database and a resampling to 1 arcsec.
     Final tiles are put in a folder `data/geo/ned_out2/'
-  - add manually the data in SAS-Data repository
+  - add manually the data in Common-Data repository

 Please note that these 2 scripts keep track of the original downloaded data in directories `data/geo/orig_ned` and `data/geo/orig_ned2`.
 Subsequent run of the script